Meme1079/NoteSkin-Selector/README.md

 # NoteSkin Selector

-Originally posted in Psych Engine Discussions now transfer mayo78 Psych Discussions and posted in Gamebanana.
-This script makes you select the NoteSkin/NoteSplashes!
+This script makes you select NoteSkin/NoteSplashes and even on Pixel Notes.
+Originally posted in Psych Engine Discussions on March 25th now deleted in April 1st then transfer mayo78 PsychDiscussions and then posted in Gamebanana.

 # Q&A